johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-You may build and start the ExtraActivity with the IntentFactory:
+Users may build and start the ExtraActivity with the IntentFactory:

 {% highlight java %}
 @Activity